endo5501/LaboMachineTable/memory-bank/progress.md

 ## Known Issues

-As the project has moved into the implementation phase, we have encountered and addressed some issues:
+As the project has advanced in the implementation phase, we have encountered and addressed several issues:

 1. **Port Conflict Issue**
    - Issue: Server port 5000 was already in use by another system process